-Comes complete with cherry blossoms, bullet train, High School, and vending machines!
+Comes complete with cherry blossoms, a bullet train, High School, and vending machines!

-This will be a great island if you’re looking for suburban Japan inspiration for own island.
+This will be a great island if you’re looking for suburban Japan inspiration for your own island.

 This is where Kokiri Crossing really shines for me.
 It is probably the best school design I’ve seen yet in animal crossing new horizons.

-Not only does this school design have a fantastic outside, it also has some of the most intricate classrooms details that add to the overall immersion of the village.
+Not only does this school design have a fantastic outside, but it also has some of the most intricate classroom details that add to the overall immersion of the village.

-Jeju is an extremely well put together town and you wouldn’t be mistaken if you thought it came straight out of a Ghibli movie.
+Arakawa is an extremely well-put-together town and you wouldn’t be mistaken if you thought it came straight out of a Ghibli movie.

-Yasmin, the creator behind Jeju has added anime style backgrounds to some of her photos and it really brings the scenes together.
+Yasmin, the creator behind Arakawa (and Jeju) has added anime-style backgrounds to some of her photos and it really brings the scenes together.

-Sha, the village creator cleaverly places anime artwork in the background of her images to give them that extra sense of immersion.
+Sha, the village creator cleverly places anime artwork in the background of her images to give them that extra sense of immersion.